 Be mindful of the water being used while cooking.
 Having a good supply of fresh water on hand is very important when it comes to camping.
-There are several types of coolers and water filters available to fill up bottles or containers with fresh water before making a camping trip.
+There are several types of coolers and filters on appliances available to fill up bottles or containers with fresh water before making a camping trip.
 Whether it is for cooking or for drinking, water is essential to having a safe and enjoyable camping trip.

 Tents and Sleeping Bags